 Each call will be led by members of our advisory team who bring decades of industry experience to the program in departments ranging from mountain operations and marketing to accounting and resort management.
 This team brings a wealth of knowledge to the next generation of industry leaders.
 In partnership with our advisory team, each call will be facilitated by Paul Thallner, CEO of High Peaks Group, a U.S.-based firm that creates thriving and meaningful workplaces for all.

 Paul and the advisory team work together to create meaningful discussions on each monthly call with the help of Colorado State University’s online graduate Ski Area Management Program (SKAMP).
-Follow along with the program online and with exclusive articles in the print magazine.

 For over 55 years, MountainGuard has led the ski resort industry in providing customized insurance coverages, claims handling, and loss control services.
 Our ability to help each of our clients adapt to the ever-changing risks that they face, while always keeping an eye on the fundamentals, has established us as the benchmark in the industry.
 Whether you have 5,000 or 5,000,000 skier visits, your resort needs the expertise and experience that only MountainGuard can provide.
 MountainGuard is proud to partner with Ski Area Management Magazine (SAM) as the sponsor of the 2017-2018 Summit Series leadership program.
 MountainGuard is committed to the ski industry and supports the development of the future leaders of the industry.